 Presenter(s): Melissa Fleischer, attorney at law and president, HR Learning Center LLC

-Price: $1495.00 webinar + digital downloads.
+Price: $1495.00 webinars and On-Demand.
 Registration includes: 5 sessions, digital downloads, all course materials and tests.

 CE Credits: Each session has been approved for 1.5 general recertification credit hours toward PHR, SPHR, and GPHR recertification through the HR Certification Institute.
 Each session is valid for 1.5 PDCs for the SHRM-CP or SHRM-SCP.